Documentation: Merged Academic Corpus

 LLMs and chips

 Finally, we use a different approach to identify articles related to large language models and chip design and fabrication.
-For these topics, we apply a series of prompts to a generative LLM, currently Google’s Gemini 1.5 Flash.
+For these subjects, we apply a series of prompts to a generative LLM, currently Google’s Gemini 1.5 Flash.
 In the first prompt, we instruct the LLM to write a one-sentence summary of the work described in a publication’s title and abstract, to include the motivation and then the problem or research task(s) addressed and the methods applied.
 Then, in a second prompt, we instruct the model to classify each publication, based on the summary output from the first prompt, as relevant to the development of LLMs, chip design and fabrication, or neither.

 This zero-shot approach offers substantial efficiency gains.
 For each model, we manually labeled a small set of papers in 2024 for use in prompt development.
 We then drew and labeled a larger random sample for initial evaluation purposes, but overall annotated many fewer papers than would have been necessary under a supervised approach.